These turkey burgers are incredibly juicy and flavorful thanks to using ground turkey thighs and adding mayonnaise.

 - Ground turkey: To keep the burgers juicy, use ground turkey thighs - 93% lean - and not turkey breast, which is too lean and will yield dry burgers.

-- Mayonnaise: I like to use avocado oil mayonnaise.
+- Mayonnaise: I use avocado oil mayonnaise.

 - To season: Kosher salt, black pepper, garlic powder, onion powder, and smoked paprika.

-- Chopped parsley: It's best to use fresh parsley.
-But you can use a teaspoon of dried parsley instead.
+- Chopped parsley: It's best to use fresh parsley, but you can use a teaspoon of dried parsley instead.

 Variations